Jaguars open NFL draft, Meyer era by drafting Lawrence - WTMJ

 “It was just a kind of a weight lifted off my shoulders,” Lawrence said.
 “I’m going to do everything in my power to get us back to where we need to be.
 I’m going to put in the work.
 No one’s going to work harder than me.”

-The Jags added one of Lawrence’s college teammates, running back Travis Etienne, with the 25th pick in the first round.
-The move pairs two of the most productive players in Clemson history as centerpieces of coach Urban Meyer’s offense.

-Lawrence was the fourth quarterback drafted by the franchise in the first round in its 27 years of existence, joining Byron Leftwich (2003), Blaine Gabbert (2011) and Blake Bortles (2014).

-The chance to draft Lawrence was one of the factors that lured Meyer out of the broadcast booth and got him back on the sideline.
-Jacksonville has five of the top 65 picks.
+The chance to draft Lawrence was one of the factors that lured coach Urban Meyer out of the broadcast booth and got him back on the sideline.
+Jacksonville has five of the top 65 picks, including the 25th pick later in the opening round.

 No matter who else the Jaguars bring in, none of them will compare to Lawrence.
 He’s now the face of the franchise for the foreseeable future.
 And Jacksonville is counting on him solving the team’s decades-old problem at the all-important position.